 The second most important factor which determines compensation eligibility is whether the airline notified you of the flight cancellation within a reasonable timeframe.

 If the airline informs you of the cancellation more than 14 days in advance, it would avoid having to pay compensation.

-In addition, if you are provided with a replacement flight which departs and lands within a reasonable timeframe compared to the cancelled flight, the airline would not be required to compensate you.
+In addition, if you are provided with a replacement flight which departs and lands within a reasonable timeframe compared to the original flight, the airline would not be required to compensate you.

-The following table summarizes the conditions under which airlines are released from having to pay cancellation compensation:
+The following table summarizes the conditions under which airlines are released from having to pay cancellation reimbursement:

 |Alternate Flight Requirements|

 Departs no more than two hours before schedule or arrives no more than four hours after schedule

 Departs no more than one hour before schedule or arrives no more than two hours after schedule